PauseAI/pauseai-website/src/posts/organizing-a-protest.md

 See [writing press releases](/writing-press-releases) for more information.
 We can help you with this!

+### Share the event on social media

+Create a Facebook event, share it on Twitter, LinkedIn, etc.

 ### Make the protest visible locally

 Stickers, posters, chalk stencils, etc.
 Make sure people know that the protest is happening.
+With a [QR code](https://qrplanet.com/qr-code-generator-svg) linking to wherever you're gathering people in social media.

 ### Reach out to (local) media